SrijanBadhya/Debsoc/Running the PES Debsoc.md

 **The basement seminar hall is difficult for first-year students to find**, especially since they expect it to be right under the ground floor seminar hall.
 Every year we have a dozen people calling us up or texting for help (even though the seminar hall was the room with the most activity).
 Clear instructions with pictures can go a long way.
 What we did was tell people to come to the basement and then we picked them up from there.

-One thing that we overlook is the fact that other campuses named EC and HN exist xD.
+One thing we often overlook is the fact that other campuses, namely EC and HN, exist xD.
 When you send a PESU notification, **specify that this is for the RR campus**, to avoid an awkward conversation on the group later where you shoo people away.

 This one time I was texting a debater who was one week into round 3, during an online session.
 He told me that the Debsoc was doing a great job and that we reminded him of his Oxford Union days.
 My eyebrows shot up and I asked him a few questions.
 I was alarmed to find out he had completed a post graduate degree and was currently employed at Ahmedabad.
 He just liked debate and was here.
 Although this can't be avoided, and it _is_ important to make the link as accessible as possible, weird stuff like this _can_ happen.
 It's low impact and can be fixed easily, but it's still something to be prepared for lol.